Nameless0-0/Local-LLM/README.md

 # Local-LLM
 This is a Streamlit application that allows users to interact with various local language models (LLMs) using the Langchain library.
 The app provides a user-friendly interface to manage model selection, chat history, and user input.

-## Features

-- **Model Management**: Select from predefined models or add your own custom model.
-- **Chat Interface**: Engage in conversations with the selected LLM.
-- **Session Management**: Maintain chat history throughout the session.
-- **Responsive Design**: The app is designed to be user-friendly across different devices.

 ## Requirements

 To run this application, you need to have the following installed: